-Postgraduate taught13

-Taking an additional year (taught programmes)14

-Charges for professional body recognition and accreditation14

-Courses and mode of attendance14
+Courses and mode of attendance 15

-Fee variation for alternative study patterns on standard undergraduate courses
+Fee variation for alternative study patterns on standard undergraduate courses 15

-If you make a change and study more modules:14
+If you make a change and study more modules: 16

-If you make a change and study fewer modules:14
+If you make a change and study fewer modules: 16

-Full-time course and full-time fees15
+Full-time course and full-time fees 16

-Undergraduate
+Undergraduate 16

-Postgraduate taught15
+Postgraduate 16

-Interim fees on full-time courses
+Interim fees on full-time courses 17

-Full-time course, part-time attendance15
+Full-time course, part-time attendance 17

-Part-time course and part-time fees15
+Part-time course and part-time fees 17

-Undergraduate
+Undergraduate 17

-Postgraduate taught16
+Postgraduate taught 17

-Postgraduate research16
+Postgraduate research 18

-Mode shift and module credit fee charging16
+Mode shift and module credit fee charging 18

-Student status and equivalent or lower qualification [ELQ]16
+Student status and equivalent or lower qualification [ELQ] 18

-Accredited learning [AL]
+Accredited learning [AL] 18

-Accredited experiential learning [AEL]17
+Accredited experiential learning [AEL] 18

+Deposits 19

-Liability for fees if you withdraw or suspend for taught students
+Liability for fees if you withdraw or suspend 19

-Postgraduate research students should see page 25 for liability in the event of withdrawal or suspension
+Postgraduate research students should see page 25 for fee liability in the event of withdraw

+suspension

+Undergraduate and Postgraduate (excludes Postgraduate Research students) students

 Liability for fees if you withdraw or suspend - block release

 Refunds

+Sponsorship

 Commercial sponsors

-Other third-party sponsors19
+Other third-party sponsors

+Postgraduate and Doctoral Loans

 Postgraduate loans

 Doctoral loans

-Online registration
+Online registration 21

+Changes in circumstances

 Right to cancel

-Break in study
+Break in study 22

-Cancellation of course or module by the university20
+Cancellation of course or module by the university

-Undergraduate students

-Postgraduate students
+Exchange of information with external bodies

 Debt

-Deposits

-Appeals

-Complaints

-Postgraduate research
+Postgraduate Research Specific Information2

 Mode of attendance

 Fees, caps, and increases

 Registration and allocation of director of study23

-Extension of research registration period23
+Extension of research registration period24

-Project fees
+Project fees24

 Period of grace

 Completion fees

-Fees for members of staff on research degrees24
+Fees for members of staff on research degrees2!

-Research examination period24
+Research examination period2

-Research re-examination fee
+Research re-examination fee2!

-Suspension of registration24
+Suspension of registration2

-Notification of withdrawal25
+Notification of withdrawal

+Fee liability if you withdraw or suspend

+Appeals

+Complaints

-Approval
+Approval Error!
+Bookmark not defined

 Appendices